Apostolic Prefecture of Kwang-si: History

 The mission of Guangxi comprised the entire Chinese imperial province of that name, a very mountainous and extremely poor region.
 The province had a population of about ten million divided among several distinct ethnicities, the most remarkable of whom were settlers from Guangzhou (Canton), the Hakkas and the Yao people and Miao people.

-The first missionary to Guangxi was the Jesuit Father Michele de Ruggieri who in 1583 endeavoured without success to establish himself at the capital, Guilin.
+The first missionary to Guangxi was the Jesuit priest Michele de Ruggieri, who in 1583 endeavoured without success to establish himself at the capital, Guilin.
 Fifty years later the Franciscan, Francesco d'Escalone, arrived at Wuzhou.

-About the middle of the seventeenth century, Father Andrew Xavier Koffler built a church at Guilin and baptized at Nanning, under the name of Constantine, a son of the Yongli Emperor of the Southern Ming dynasty.
-Father Michel Boym laboured in company with Father Koffler.
-In 1692, Father Jacques Duval laboured to give further impulse to the work of his predecessors, and then came Fathers Chamaya and Lopez.
+In the middle of the seventeenth century, Andrew Xavier Koffler built a church at Guilin and was baptized at Nanning, under the name of Constantine, a son of the Yongli Emperor of the Southern Ming dynasty.
+Michel Boym laboured in company with Koffler.
+In 1692, Jacques Duval laboured to give further impulse to the work of his predecessors, and then came Chamaya and Lopez.

 At the same time the Spanish Augustinians established themselves at Guilin and Wuzhou, and the Franciscans in Pingle County.
 All Catholic missionaries were expelled in 1724 by Yongzheng Emperor.
 No Catholic missionaries visited Guangxi for one hundred and thirty years.

 In 1848 Guangxi, united to the mission of Guangdong, was confided to the Paris Society of Foreign Missions.
 In 1854, Auguste Chapdelaine first entered the province from Guizhou, but was arrested and thrown into prison in Xilin County ten days after his arrival.
 Liberated after 16 or 18 days of captivity, he ministered until 1856.
-He baptized several hundred catechumens, but was again arrested and taken to Xilin County, where he was sentenced to death and executed on 29 February of the same year, with Laurence Pe-mu and Agnes Tsau-kong.
+He baptized several hundred catechumens, but was again arrested and taken to Xilin County, where he was sentenced to death and executed on 29 February of the same year, along with Laurence Pe-mu and Agnes Tsau-kong.

 In 1866, several Catholic missionaries again entered Guangxi, but were unable to stay long.
-In 1868, Father Mihière was appointed superior to the mission of Guangxi, but died in 1871.
+In 1868, Simon-Jude-Alphonse Mihière was appointed superior to the mission of Guangxi, but died in 1871.
 Under his direction several missionaries were able to enter the province.
-Among them was Father Foucard, who evangelized Shangsi County while pretending to be a wood-cutter to avoid arousing the suspicions of mandarin officials.
+Among them was Joseph Foucard, who evangelized Shangsi County while pretending to be a wood-cutter to avoid arousing the suspicions of mandarin officials.